Hormones of Hunger and Satiety and Timing of Digestion

 Cortisol

-Cortisol is known as the stress hormone and is produced by your adrenal glands, as discussed previously in the science post Issues With Digestion.
+Cortisol is known as the stress hormone and is produced by your adrenal glands.

-While it’s important for your body to release cortisol in dangerous situations, chronic high levels may lead to many health issues, including heart disease, diabetes, low energy levels, high blood pressure, sleep disturbances, and weight gain.
+While your body needs to release cortisol in dangerous situations, chronic high levels may lead to many health issues, including heart disease, diabetes, low energy levels, high blood pressure, sleep disturbances and weight gain.

-Importantly, obesity appears to raise cortisol levels, but high levels may also cause weight gain, creating a negative feedback loop, reinforcing the body’s need to store fat!
+Importantly, obesity appears to raise cortisol levels, but high levels may also cause weight gain, creating a negative feedback loop and reinforcing the body’s need to store fat.

-Here are how strategies recommended by The Livy Method may help manage cortisol levels:
+Here is how The Livy Method may help manage cortisol levels:

-Chronic sleep issues, including insomnia, sleep apnea, and irregular sleep habits (like those of shift workers), may contribute to high cortisol levels.
-Focus on developing a regular bedtime and sleep schedule may help with lowering cortisol levels!
+Chronic sleep issues, including insomnia, sleep apnea and irregular sleep habits (like those of shift workers), may contribute to high cortisol levels.
+Focusing on developing a regular bedtime, and implementing a good sleep hygiene routine and sleep schedule may help with lowering cortisol levels.

 Cortisol levels temporarily increase after high intensity exercise, but regular exercise generally helps decrease levels by improving overall health and lowering stress levels.
-However, stressing the body with strenuous exercise or over exercising may have the opposite effect, and in fact increase cortisol levels.
+However, stressing the body with strenuous exercise or over exercising may have the opposite effect and in fact, may increase cortisol levels.

 Research suggests that regularly practicing mindfulness lowers cortisol levels (Landes, E., & Jones, J., 2022, January).
 Try adding meditation and other relaxation techniques to your daily routine.
-Epsom salt baths are also a great way to relax as the warmth and the magnesium in the Epsom salts, relaxes muscles, helping to decrease stress, and ultimately cortisol levels!
+Epsom salt baths are also a great way to relax as the warmth and the magnesium in the Epsom salts relax muscles, helping to decrease stress and ultimately cortisol levels.

 Because obesity may increase cortisol levels and high cortisol levels can cause weight gain, maintaining a moderate weight may help keep levels in check.